skepticatgit/nextcloud/README.md

 ```

 Once started, you can access your nextcloud.
 You'll arrive at the configuration wizard.
-At the `Database Setup` step, please enter the following:
+Choose an appropriate admin name and password and at the `Database Setup` step, please enter the following:

   -  Database Server: `db`
   -  Login: `nextcloud`
   -  Password: `<your password>`
   -  Database Name: `nextcloud`

-And leave the rest as default.
+Leave the rest as default.

 # Update
 The nextcloud server files are stored in a docker volume and will be persistant even if the container stopped and restartet.